French ‘Japonisme’ Cloisonné Enamel, Gilt and Patinated Bronze Double Fish Form Vase, Christofle et Cie, 1874

 June 13, 2012

-Decorative Arts at Waddington’s encompasses a broad and diverse variety of objects.
+Decorative Arts & Design at Waddington’s encompasses a broad and diverse variety of objects.
 We are specialists in bronzes, items of Canadian historical interest, ceramics, devotional works of art, glass, lighting, militaria, mirrors, objets de vertu, porcelain, silver, scientific instruments, travel and exploration maps, and fine rugs and carpets.